idanwisman/AB-Testing-Cookie-Cats/README.md

-# AB-testing-Cats-And-Cookies
+# AB-Testing-Cookie-Cats
-AB testing project to check whether a new feature  is needed to the mobile game Cats and cookies.
+AB testing project to check whether a new feature is needed in the mobile game Cookie Cats.
-This project contain one file which is the jupyter notebook where you can find the code.
+This project contains a Jupyter Notebook file where you can find the code.

-I was checking wether the company lounch a new feature to the mobile game and checked the retantion rate before and after the change.
+I was checking whether the company should launch a new feature in the mobile game and checked the retention rate before and after the change.
 I used the bootstrapping technique to measure if the change was succesful or not.